dflock/duncanlock.net/content/posts/tech/better-figures-and-images-plugin-for-pelican.rst

 :date: 2013-05-29 15:49:49
 :tags: pelican, python, plugin, rwd
 :category: tech
-:meta_description: How to get perfect and responsive image and figures with Pelican - using the Better Images & Figures Plugin.
+:meta_description: How to get perfect and responsive images and figures with Pelican - using the Better Images & Figures Plugin.

 How Figures & Images work in Pelican, by default
 ================================================